-Graham Billinghurst John Kaminsky Ramona Enconniere Thomas Burrowes (appointed 16 December 2010) Andrew Knox (resigned 31 March 2011)
+Graham Billinghurst John Kaminsky Ramona Enconniere Thomas Burrowes

 The Directors have been in office since the start of the financial year to the date of this report unless otherwise stated.

 Principal Activities

 The principal activities of the consolidated entity during the financial year were the exploration and development of economic mineral deposits.